Listed in: Music, as MUSI-111

 Formerly listed as: MUSI-11

-Students with some musical experience contemplating MUSI 111 are encouraged to take a self-administered placement exam available on reserve in the Music Library and on the Music Department Website (www.amherst.edu/~music/TheoryPlacement.pdf).
+Students with some musical experience contemplating MUSI 111 are encouraged to take a self-administered placement exam available at the Music Department website (www.amherst.edu/~music/TheoryPlacement.pdf).
 Students are also encouraged to discuss placement in music theory with a member of the Music Department.

 If Overenrolled: Based on an individual meeting with the instructor in the first week of class in which the musical background & ear will be tested to determine the appropriateness of the class level.
 Then, preference to 1st-years, seniors, and sophomores.